 "It keeps getting branded as Season 4, and it's not that," says Jason Bateman, who plays the Bluth family's sensible son, Michael.
 "The danger there is that it's compared with the first three seasons, which is not something Mitch wanted to do."

 Hurwitz originally planned a nine-episode Netflix run, with one installment devoted to each character.
 Then it became a 10-episode run.
 Then 14.
-And finally 15, with six characters receiving two episodes.

 The elaborate structure came from necessity.
 Syncing the schedules of nine busy actors for a more traditional storytelling format would have been nearly impossible.
 And undesirable.
 It freed Hurwitz to fashion what Cross calls the "most ambitious Venn diagram ever created," tracking characters through past and present, telling the story from different points of view and creating a choose-your-own-adventure framework that will allow Netflix subscribers to toggle between episodes to fully appreciate the dense doings.